 You see, if we stuck with Reach the type of content wouldn’t hold much relevance.
 What doesn’t matter here is whether people see it.
 It’s that they interact with it.

 And so, in place of reach I took the total number of people who “consumed” the piece of content.
-A consumption includes Talking About This (which is anything that creates a story) as well as any people who register a click that doesn’t count as Talking About This (link clicks, video clicks, photo view, and other clicks).
+A consumption includes Talking About This (which is anything that creates a story) as well as any people who register a click that doesn’t count as Talking About This (The link click metric measures all clicks on links that drive users to properties on and off of Facebook., video clicks, photo view, and other clicks).

 What I found is that people engaged with photos (4.0%) much more than any other type of content (0.9% for links, 0.7% for videos and 0.6% for both status updates and links of others).